Petrol, diesel prices remain unchanged across metro cities: Check fuel rates here

-The oil marketing companies (OMCs) kept petrol, diesel prices unchanged across the metro cities on Friday.
+Petrol and diesel prices remained unchanged across the metro cities on Tuesday.

 Last month, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.